vmstan/gravity-sync/ADVANCED.md

 2. The VIPs are managed by the keepalived service on each side and will determine which of two Pi-hole responds.
 You can make your configuration changes to the active VIP address on either side.
 3. Client queries one of the two VIP servers, and the responding Pi-hole does it's thing.

-Here we use `./gravity-sync pull` on the secondary Pi-hole at each side, and ofset the update intervals from the main sync.
+Here we use `./gravity-sync pull` on the secondary Pi-hole at each side, and off-set the update intervals from the main sync.